Distribution-free inference with hierarchical data

 The following theorem verifies that the HCP$^2$ method achieves second-moment coverage---with the caveat that the coverage guarantee is with respect to a reweighted distribution on $X_{\test}$.
 In particular, let $p_{\geq 2} = \PP{N\geq 2}>0$ denote the probability of at least two repeated measurements when drawing a new data point, and let $P_X^{\geq 2}$ denote the conditional distribution of $X$, when conditioning on the event $N\geq 2$ under the joint model $(X,N)\sim P_X\times P_{N|X}$. \begin{theorem}[Second-moment coverage for HCP$^2$] Assume the training data is drawn from the i.i.d.\ model with repeated measurements~\eqref{eqn:model_repeated}, independently for $k=1,\dots,K$, and that the test point $(X_{\test},Y_{\test})$ is drawn independently from the model~\eqref{eqn:model_repeated_test_point}.
 Then

 Moreover, if all scores $s(Z_{k,i})$ are distinct almost surely, it additionally holds that

 \end{theorem}

-In particular, if the number of repeated measurements $N$ is independent from $X$ (i.e., $N_k\independent X_k$ for each $k$---for example, if the number of repeats is simply given by some constant), then $P_X^{\geq 2}$ is simply equal to the original marginal distribution $P_X$, and we have established a second-moment coverage guarantee $\EE{\alpha_{\mathcal{D}}(X_{\test})^2}\leq \alpha^2$, as in the initial goal~\eqref{eqn:guarantee_stronger}.
+In particular, if the number of repeated measurements $N$ is independent from $X$ (i.e., $N_k\independent X_k$ for each $k$---for example, if the number of repeats is simply given by some constant greater than or equal to two), then $P_X^{\geq 2}$ is simply equal to the original marginal distribution $P_X$, and we have established a second-moment coverage guarantee $\EE{\alpha_{\mathcal{D}}(X_{\test})^2}\leq \alpha^2$, as in the initial goal~\eqref{eqn:guarantee_stronger}.